SchlossLab/Zackular_AbAOMDSS_mSphere_2015/README.md

 bacterial populations may result in the loss of protective functions that are normally provided by a healthy microbiota.
 Using an inflammation-based murine model of colorectal cancer, we explored the role of the gut microbiota in colon tumorigenesis.
-We observed that the number of tumors that developed in the model could be altered by perturbing the microbiota with different combinations of antibiotics.
-One particular antibiotic combination, specifically, metronidazole and streptomycin, was superior to other antibiotic combinations tested and was sufficient to completely suppress tumor development that was not due to changes in bacterial load.
+We observed that perturbing the microbiota with different combinations of antibiotics did not change the bacterial load and resulted in a reduced number at the end of the model.
 Using the random forest machine learning algorithm we were able to create a regression model that predicted the number of tumors that developed over the course of 73 days based on the composition of the microbiota on the first day.
 Finally, the timing of antibiotic treatment was an important determinant of tumor outcome as colon tumorigenesis was arrested with the use of antibiotics during the inflammation period of the murine model.
 These results suggest that it is possible to predict colon tumorigenesis based on knowledge of the microbiota and that altering the structure of the gut microbiota can alter the course of colorectal cancer.

 Overview
 --------